inarix/bookish-happiness/README.md

 ## Outputs

-### `modelName`

-Name of the model that has been deployed to ArgoCD.
-This can be used for github comment-on-pr step.

-### `modelVersion`
+### `modelInstanceId`

-Version of the model that has been deployed to ArgoCD.
-This can be used for github comment-on-pr step.
+Id of the registered model that has been deployed to ArgoCD.
+This is required by ``potential-fortnight`` Github Action to run loki integration tests.

 ## Example usage
 ```yaml